Altgeld Gardens Homes: Issues

 However, experts on childhood lead exposure point out the Plan's failure to fully commit to the elimination of lead poisoning, provide concrete timelines, improve federal standards and regulations to speed up intervention times, specify which environmental groups and public health advocates they will gather input from, and specify where the funding comes from In fact, the word "eliminate" fails to appear in the action plan report compared to the task force's 2016 report, which included primary prevention, environmental justice, and the elimination of lead poisoning.
 Experts also point out that the 2018 Plan calls to re-evaluate lead contamination reports that have already been studied rather than collect data from new areas.
-Specification and commitment from the Plan and its operators will improve childhood lead exposure.
+Which is a symptom of the underlying lack of commitment by the city and surrounding businesses to "eliminate" childhood lead exposure; and many of the other health and access issues on the South Side.